FayeCarter/CV/README.md

 The aim of the project was to create a welcoming chat room environment for developers to ask for help.

-Users can access the site using their GitHub Login details, create a room based around their concern, post a question and receive feedback in realtime.
+Users can access the site using their GitHub Login details, create a room based around their concern, post a question and receive feedback in real time.

-If the user wants to send a code block, it can be entered in markdown using three back ticks and specifying the language.
-The message will be formatted as a code block in that language highlighting variables and correctly indenting each line.
+If the user wants to send a code block, it can be entered using markdown by typing three backticks followed by the language their code is written in.
+The message will be formatted as a code block in the specified language highlighting variables and correctly indenting each line.

 ```
 #  ```ruby